 Life with Urinary Diversion and Urostomy

-When the bladder is removed (called a cystectomy), a small piece of bowel is used to make a "pouch" or reservoir to collect urine.
-This is called “urinary diversion.”
-A urostomy is a surgically made opening through the abdominal (belly) wall where urine can leave the body.
+A urostomy is an opening made through the abdominal (belly) wall where urine can leave your body.
 Most, but not all urinary diversion procedures use a urostomy.
-There are a few different types of urinary diversion procedures.

 What are the different types of urinary diversions?

-- Frequent or chronic urinary tract infections.
+• Frequent or chronic urinary tract infections.

-- Reflux of urine into the kidneys (which can also cause infection).
+• A backflow of urine into the kidneys (which can also cause infection).

-- Hydronephrosis (swelling of the kidney).
+• Hydronephrosis (swelling of the kidney).

 How do I care for the stoma?

-Life with an Ostomy
+Life with an ostomy

 Can I have a normal sex life with an ostomy?